 (C) Legal mail is mail addressed to an attorney at-law, a public service law office, a law school legal clinic, a court of law, or the correctional institution inspection committee.
 Such mail must be clearly addressed reflecting one of the above addressees and be marked "legal mail" by the inmate.

 (D) Electronic mail is offered to inmates as an additional means of communication.
 This form of communication is not suitable for confidential legal communications or legal mail.
 Inmates shall be instructed not to use electronic mail for confidential legal communications.
 "Legal mail" shall be restricted to the traditional mail format.
+Electronic mail cannot be accessed while an inmate is in special management housing.

 (E) Inmates shall seal their own first class letters, except in instances where there is to be an enclosure of money or documents held by the institution.